 MISA is built on the following blocks:

 - Definition of common priorities for chemicals management’s progress on Track 1 and Track 2, based on this baseline situation.
 These priorities are reported and communicated in the general rolling action plan with proposed actions and deliverables (e.g. thematic workshops, guidance update).
-The general rolling action plan will be commonly reviewed and updated on a regular basis (once or twice a year) and communicated.
+The general rolling action plan is commonly reviewed and updated on a regular basis and communicated.
+An updated version will be posted in September 2019.

-- Where individual consortia identify the need to improve the quality of their REACH registration dossiers (e.g. after a thematic workshop), they shall integrate the planning and progress made with these actions in consortia (MISA) workplans with the appropriate priority.
+- Where individual consortia & associations identify the need to improve the quality of their REACH registration dossiers (e.g. after a thematic workshop), they integrate the planning and progress made with these actions in consortia (MISA) & associations workplans with the appropriate priority.

 - The monitoring and review of progress made with MISA in a sectorial fashion, including recommendations for further review of priorities/actions.